 For opaque coverage and brilliant colour, foil stamping is unparalleled.
 With its contrasting surface textures and shimmering highlights, foil stamping can spark excitement in a business communication and bring a static design to life.

 To create a foil blocked image an ultra thin polyester film carrying a foil pigment is fed into a press.
-There, a die of the desired image is pressed against the paper, trapping the film inbetween.
+There, a die of the desired image is pressed against the paper, trapping the film in between.
 As heat to the die and pressure to the paper are applied, the foil or pigment is released from the film carrier and transferred to the paper, forming a foil image.

-To get the best results when using foil blocking in your design;
+Getting the best results with foil blocking

 Foil blocking really needs crisp, black and white line art.
 Designs with intricate patterns or tight latter spacing can achieve crisp results on coated or smooth paper stocks.
 However, since foils can bridge across small spaces, fine detail may not reproduce clearly on heavily textured paper stocks.